What is coaching?

-To make sure that your time is being well spent with your Coach you are expected to come to the session fully prepared to discuss what actions you have completed since your last session and with a goal or aspiration in mind that you would like to work towards during the current session.
+To make sure that your time is being well spent with your Coach you are expected to come to the session fully prepared to discuss what actions you have completed since your last session and with a goal or aspiration in mind that you would like to work towards during the session.

 Your environment during the session is extremely important.
-You are encouraged spend 15 minutes prior to the session taking yourself to an environment where you will not be disturbed, with a drink and feeling refreshed and relaxed prior to the start of the session.
-You will also need to ensure that you have a pen and paper to hand and any other items that you may think will be useful such as a diary.
+You are encouraged spend 15 minutes prior to the session taking yourself into an environment where you will not be disturbed, with a drink and feeling refreshed and relaxed prior to the start of the session.
+You will also need to ensure that you have a pen and paper to hand and any other items that you may think will be useful, such as a diary.

 At Delphinium Business Coaching we strongly recommend that you obtain a notebook to use solely for coaching.
 We recommend that you make a note of the goals and action points discussed in each session, along with anything else you may feel is relevant.
 We also recommend that you keep this notebook with you as much as is practically possible.
 This will ensure that you can look at your goals and action plans whenever you need to.
 You can also make a note of any hurdles you may come across, any concerns or feelings you have in relation to the hurdles or the action plan, for discussion at your next session.